JMaiGC/alpaca-7b-truss/README.md

 To deploy the Alpaca-7B Truss, you'll need to follow these steps:

-1. *Prerequisites*: Make sure you have a Baseten account and API key.
+1. __Prerequisites__: Make sure you have a Baseten account and API key.
 You can sign up for a Baseten account [here](https://app.baseten.co/signup).

-2. *Install Truss and the Baseten Python client*: If you haven't already, install the Baseten Python client and Truss in your development environment using:
+2. __Install Truss and the Baseten Python client__: If you haven't already, install the Baseten Python client and Truss in your development environment using:
 ```
 pip install --upgrade baseten truss
 ```

-3. *Load the Alpaca-7B Truss*: Assuming you've cloned this repo, spin up an IPython shell and load the Truss into memory:
+3. __Load the Alpaca-7B Truss__: Assuming you've cloned this repo, spin up an IPython shell and load the Truss into memory:
 ```
 import truss

-llama7b_truss = truss.load("path/to/llama7b_truss")
+alpaca7b_truss = truss.load("path/to/llama7b_truss")
 ```

-4. *Log in to Baseten*: Log in to your Baseten account using your API key (key found [here](https://app.baseten.co/settings/account/api_keys)):
+4. __Log in to Baseten__: Log in to your Baseten account using your API key (key found [here](https://app.baseten.co/settings/account/api_keys)):
 ```
 import baseten

 baseten.login("PASTE_API_KEY_HERE")
 ```

-5. *Deploy the Llama-7b Truss*: Deploy the Llama-7b Truss to Baseten with the following command:
+5. __Deploy the Alpaca-7B Truss__: Deploy the Alpaca-7B Truss to Baseten with the following command:
 ```
-baseten.deploy(llama7b_truss)
+baseten.deploy(alpaca7b_truss)
 ```

-Once your Truss is deployed, you can start using the Llama-7b model through the Baseten platform!
+Once your Truss is deployed, you can start using the Alpaca-7B model through the Baseten platform!
 Navigate to the Baseten UI to watch the model build and deploy and invoke it via the REST API.

 ## Alpaca-7B API Documentation
 This section provides an overview of the Alpaca-7B API, its parameters, and how to use it.
 The API consists of a single route named  `predict`, which you can invoke to generate text based on the provided instruction.